Gouthamve/bulls-and-cows/README.md

 cd bulls-and-cows
 npm install
 npm start
-The open a web browser and go to localhost:3000 and you are ready to play bulls and cows
+Then open a web browser and go to localhost:3000 and you are ready to play bulls and cows